 Adding a certain section in the bedroom will still make your child feel as though they have a playroom, even though it is just part of their bedroom.
 It will also help keep toys and books in one part of the room and ensure there is a definite separation between when it is time to play and when it’s time to sleep.

-No playroom should be bland – they are children after all and get excited over bright colours and animation.
+No playroom should be bland – they are children after all and get excited over bright colors and animation.

-You can add bright colours using accessories, such as cool, shaggy rugs and pillows on the floor or even if you just invest in some jigsaw floor pieces in different colours.
+You can add bright colors using accessories, such as cool, shaggy rugs and pillows on the floor or even if you just invest in some jigsaw floor pieces in different colors.

 - A Desk

 If you have room, then add a desk.
-This will mean that when your children want to whip out their new colouring book, they won’t get crayon all over your kitchen table!
+This will mean that when your children want to whip out their new coloring book, they won’t get crayon all over your kitchen table!

-A desk has many functions – it can be where your children do their latest colouring, read their newest novels or eat their ‘dinner’ from their play kitchen.
+A good desk like the spacious study table in Singapore has many functions – it can be where your children do their latest coloring, read their newest novels or eat their ‘dinner’ from their play or study time!

 A great example of a fun desk for children is this JCB desk from Happy Beds – adds personality and fun to their section of the room!